-This is available both as a web-based application and a mobile application.
-It is a sugarcane simulation system linked to the Canesim model and the full on-line SASRI weather database for simulating crop growth and water use for limited sets of inputs.
-Applications include cane yield, cane quality and water use benchmarking, and limited yield forecasting.
+This is available both as a web-based and mobile phone application.
+It is a sugarcane simulation tool linked to the Canesim model and the full online SASRI weather database for simulating crop growth and water use for limited sets of inputs.
+Applications include cane yield, cane quality and water use benchmarking and limited yield forecasting.

-This is a web-based sugarcane simulation linked to the full on-line SASRI weather and soil water data base for simulating crop growth and water use for registered users.
+This is a web-based sugarcane simulation tool linked to the full online SASRI weather and soil water data base for simulating crop growth and water use for registered users.
 Applications include cane yield, cane quality and water use benchmarking, real-time irrigation scheduling and yield forecasting.